akrinah/cunit/readme.md

   TEST(assertEqualInt(42, 42));   // won't be reached
   return result;                  // result has 3 failed tests out of 4 }
 ```

+All macros are effected by the verbosity level and are set to `VERBOSE`.
+That cannot be modified.

 Data Structures and Functions
 -----------------------------